brookton/indoor-plant-friend-finder/README.md

   2. `cd` into folder using cli
   3. `bundle install` required gems
   4. Setup database with `rake db:migrate`
-  5. *seed* your database with existing datapoints using `rake db:seed`
+  5. *seed* your database with existing data points using `rake db:seed`
   6. Run the cli!
 Explore new plants using `rake run`

 ## Usage